The May Goldman Shaw Distinguished Professor of Molecular Oncology

 Department of Pathology & Laboratory Medicine

 My research interests span the disciplines of cancer biology, genomics, genetics, bioinformatics, statistics, systems biology, and the treatment of cancer patients in the clinic.
-A major contribution of mine to the field of Precision Medicine has been the genomic characterization of human tumors, which resulted in the discovery of the Intrinsic Subtypes of Breast Cancer.
-This gene expression-based classification was the first to identify the Basal-like/Triple-Negative Breast Cancer (TNBC) subtype, which has been translated into a test that is being used in the breast cancer clinic worldwide.
-In combination with our studies on human tumor specimens, we also use model systems to identify the genetic and microenvironmental causes of Basal-like Breast Cancers, and then use this information to test novel targeted therapies for this clinically important subset of patients.
-Genomic-based classifications for other important cancer types including lung, head and neck, and ovarian cancers are also being developed.
+A major contribution of mine to the field of precision medicine has been the genomic characterization of human tumors, which resulted in the discovery of the Intrinsic Subtypes of Breast Cancer.
+This gene expression-based classification was the first to identify the Basal-like/Triple-Negative Breast Cancer (TNBC) subtype, and has been translated into a test that is being used in breast cancer clinics worldwide.
+In combination with our studies on human tumor specimens, we also use model systems to identify the genetic and micro-environmental causes of the Intrinsic Subtypes of Breast Cancers, and then use this information to test novel targeted therapies.
+Genomic-based classifications for other cancer types, including lung, head and neck, melanoma and ovarian cancers are also being studied.

-The main experimental focus of the Perou Lab is on breast cancer, where we have demonstrated that breast tumors can be classified into five molecular subtypes.
-We are currently elucidating the genetic causes that give rise to each subtype, in part through our leadership of The Cancer Genome Atlas Breast Cancer Analysis Working Group.
-The experimental approaches currently being pursued on tumor specimens include RNA-sequencing (RNA-seq), DNA exome sequencing, Whole Genome Sequencing (WGS), cell/tissue culturing, and Proteomics, with a special focus on the Basal-like/TNBC subtype.
-We are mimicking these human tumor alterations in Genetically Engineered Mouse Models, and also using primary tumor Patient-Derived Xenografts (PDXs), to investigate the efficacy of new drugs and drug combinations.
-All of these genomic and genetic studies generate large volumes of data; thus, a significant portion of my lab is devoted to using these data to create computational predictors of complex cancer phenotypes, in part based upon a systems biology approach, which will ultimately be applied in the clinic.
+The main experimental focus of the Perou Lab is breast cancer, where we have demonstrated that breast tumors can be classified into five molecular “intrinsic” subtypes.
+We are currently elucidating the genetic causes that give rise to each subtype, in part through our work on The Cancer Genome Atlas Breast Cancer Project.
+The experimental approaches currently used on tumor specimens include RNA-sequencing (RNA-seq), DNA exome sequencing, whole genome sequencing (WGS), single-cell RNA-seq, cell/tissue culturing, and proteomics, with a special focus on the Basal-like/TNBC subtype.
+We are mimicking these human tumor alterations in genetically engineered mouse models, and also using primary tumor patient-derived xenografts (PDXs) to investigate the efficacy of new drugs and drug combinations.
+All of these genomic and genetic studies generate large volumes of data; thus, a significant portion of my lab is devoted to using these data to create computational predictors of complex cancer phenotypes, which are based, in part, upon a systems biology approach, and will ultimately be applied in the clinic.

-I am a currently a Distinguished Professor of Genetics, and Pathology & Laboratory Medicine, and have been a faculty member at UNC since 2000.
-I am also the Faculty Co-Director of the LCCC Bioinformatics Group, and Co-Director of the LCCC Breast Cancer Research Program.
-I have authored more than 300 peer-reviewed articles, and am an inventor on multiple USA and EU patents.
+I am a Professor in the Department of Genetics, in the Department of Pathology & Laboratory Medicine, and have been a faculty member at UNC since 2000.
+I am also the Faculty Director of the LCCC Bioinformatics Group, and Co-Director of the LCCC Breast Cancer Research Program.
+I have authored more than 330 peer-reviewed articles, and am an inventor on five USA and European patents.
 I am a member of the AACR, ASCO, the ALLIANCE Breast Committee, and the Translational Breast Cancer Research Consortium.
-My lab has received support from the NIH/NCI, Breast Cancer Research Foundation, Susan G. Komen, and V Foundation for Cancer Research.
-I have also co-founded two genomics-based biotechnology companies (BioClassifier LLC, and GeneCentric Diagnostics).
-I am actively seeking new graduate students, medical fellows, and postdocs and have opportunities available for both experimental and computational scientists.
+My lab has received support from the NIH/NCI, Breast Cancer Research Foundation, Susan G. Komen, and V Foundation for Cancer Research, and have co-founded two genomics-based biotechnology companies (BioClassifier LLC, and GeneCentric Therapeutics).
+I am actively seeking new graduate students, medical fellows, and postdocs and have opportunities available for experimental and computational scientists.